 Though she visits her son in L.A. on occasion, Iris spends most of her time living in Hawaii.

 Scott is an original Beverly Hills 90210 character who dies tragically in Season 3, after a self-induced shooting accident.
 During the first three seasons, Scott is best friends with David Silver as both shared the challenges of being an awkward underclassman at West Beverly Hills High School.

 The pair often latched on to Steve Sanders in attempts to gain entrance to upperclassman parties.
 As the series progresses, the team grows apart, with David focusing on music and DJing while Scott gains interest in guns and country-western tropes.

 26) Mel Silver

 Mel is David’s father and the on-again, off-again husband of Jackie Taylor (Kelly’s mother).
-Mel and Jackie have a daughter named Erin, making her a sister to both David and Kelly.
-Aside from being a dentist, Mr. Silver is known for sleeping with his young dental hygienist while married to Jackie.
-He had already divorced David’s mother Shelia due to her ongoing drug problems and mental health issues.
-Despite his infidelity, Mel showed consistent support for his children.
+The couple has a daughter named Erin, which makes her a sister to both David and Kelly.
+Besides being a dentist, Mr. Silver earns a reputation as a womanizer after sleeping with his younger dental hygienist (while still married to Jackie).

 27) Jordan Bonner